Monday, December 12, 2011

 Sunday, March 20, 2011

-Are Good Christians "Too Forgiving"?
+Are Good Christians 'Too Forgiving'?

 Are good Christians "too forgiving"?

-That's quite an interesting question, especially if you look at the "inerrant' scriptures which set the precedent for "turning the other cheek".
 Why do I think "good" Christians might be too forgiving?
 For that matter, why do I think there might be Christians who are not good, but bad?
 Why indeed?

 Wednesday, March 16, 2011